-- As noted above, segregated cycle facilities should be incorporated as much as possible along key cyclist desire lines particularly on key routes to schools (such as Castle Street).
+• As noted above, segregated cycle facilities should be incorporated as much as possible along key cyclist desire lines - particularly on key routes to schools (such as Castle Street).
 Safety is a key concern of parents, and fully segregated cycling facilities which provide a continuous link between residential areas and schools are likely to provide the most benefit in terms of actual and (in particular) perceived safety.
 The Bus Gate proposed for the western end of Castle Street will result in reduced levels of through traffic while in operation and therefore will mitigate safety concerns to some extent.
-However, there is still a key opportunity to optimise segregated facilities here and therefore maximise the real and perceived safety of cycling to schools and other destinations on the street. - Some pupils living in the Town Centre and the existing Tully Vale development will need to cross major roads such as Wyattville Link Road and, Tully Vale Road a to access the greenway network and local schools within Cherrywood.
-As these roads provide an important strategic role in serving vehicular traffic, it is essential that safe crossing points and attractive alternative routes (where possible) are provided for cyclists and pedestrians. - As noted in Section 3.1.2, it is likely that some pupils living with the SDZ will access schools in the surrounding vicinity of Cherrywood SDZ via the external network- see sections 3.1.4 and 4.1.4 for further details of the external network.
+However, there is still a key opportunity to optimise segregated facilities here and therefore maximise the real and perceived safety of cycling to schools and other destinations on the street.

+- Some pupils living in the existing Tully Vale development and in new residential areas to the north and east of Tully Vale Road/Grand Paradewill need to cross Tully Vale Road or Grand Paradeto access the greenway network and local schools within Cherrywood.
+It is essential that safe and convenient crossing points suitable for both cyclists and pedestrians are provided. - As noted in Section 3.1.2, it is likely that some pupils living with the SDZ will access schools in the surrounding vicinity of Cherrywood SDZ via the external network - see sections 3.1.4 and 4.1.4 for further details of the external network.